unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-08-25-hands-on-build-a-fail-closed-memory-router.md

 The write side follows the same fail-closed posture. `policy_for()` returns a default policy for an unknown context, and that policy selects no write bank.
 The router reports the refusal as an ordinary structured result rather than guessing a destination from a mutable title or silently dropping the request.

-## What Changes in a Fine-Grained Store
+## Step 7: Compare the Coarse Router with a Fine-Grained Store

 Two banks are useful for teaching and for coarse hard boundaries, but they do not express all of the decisions a real memory system may need.
 The future design in Post 3 attaches classification, compartments, audience, purpose, policy version, and stable access context to individual memories and their derivatives.
 A database capable of enforcing that policy might preserve an ordering like this: